forc-db/ForC/how_to/edit_the_data_(overview).md

 ## Preparing for data entry
 We recommend having this guide and the [metadata](https://github.com/forc-db/ForC/tree/master/metadata) for each .csv file open for easy reference.
 Note that some fields of metadata tables are cut off from view when viewed online (need to scroll across table to see all).
 Alternatively, the metadata can be viewed as a continuous pdf [here](https://esajournals.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fecy.2229&file=ecy2229-sup-0002-MetadataS1.pdf).

-4. Acquire the original data publication and supplement if available.
-Save in [References](https://github.com/forc-db/References) repository.

-    a.
-Change file name to be citationID.

-    b.
-If adding supplements as separate documents, make clear it is appended to original paper.

-5. Before proceeding with data entry, we need to check if the data / site has already been entered in the database to avoid duplicate entries and contrasting site records for the same site.
+4. Before proceeding with data entry, we need to check if the data / site has already been entered in the database to avoid duplicate entries and contrasting site records for the same site.

     a.
 Navigate to your local copy of the data csv files (ForC\data).